kleithegreat/second-brain/tamu/3S24/CSCE_314/notes/haskell/12_Monads_and_more.md

 # Monads and More
 Here we increase the generality achievable in Haskell, using functions that are generic over parameterized types like lists, trees, and IO actions.
 Specifically, we introduce functors, applicatives, and monads, which captures generic notions of mapping, function application, and effectful programming.
 ## 12.1 Functors
-- Functors, applicatives, and monads all share the idea of abstractive out a common programming pattern as a definition.
+- Functors, applicatives, and monads all share the idea of abstracting out a common programming pattern as a definition.
 - Say we have these two simple functions:
 	```haskell
 	inc :: [Int] -> [Int]